 Published Works: Book illustrations, numerous music album cover designs.

-Awards: Drawing prize: Hesketh Hubbard Art Society, Mall Gallery, Sculpture Award: Kingston Hill Art Gallery, Kensington Arts Council (first prize), Richmond Environmental Centre Award for Drawing.
+Awards: Drawing prize: Hesketh Hubbard Art Society, Mall Gallery, Sculpture Award: National Society, Kingston Hill Art Gallery, Kensington Arts Council (first prize), Richmond Environmental Centre Award for Drawing.

 Art Societies: Member of the National Society, Society of United Artists, Hesketh Hubbard, Society of Feline Artists.